spectrln/Example-test-artifacts-for-CV/Bug Report Example.md

 <br><br>
-# Example
+# BugId01

 #### Screen blinks when HDR is off
-Screen blinks when player got any damage frome enemies
+Screen blinks when player got any damage frome enemies.

 #### Steps to reproduce
 1. Launch the RBDoom3BFG.exe